Airports: Board Book (North & South America edition)

-The holiday begins at the airport, and in this fun introduction to air travel for very young children, find out all about what happens before and after you take to the skies.
-Packed full of vivid, eye-catching illustrations by James Gulliver Hancock and easy-to-read, simple text, this engaging book is a great introduction to the wonderful world of planes and airports.
+The vacation begins at the airport, and in this fun introduction to air travel for very young children, find out all about what happens before and after you take to the skies.
+From packing your suitcase to passport control, and fueling the plane to take-off, this colorful illustrated book provides an engaging first insight into airports and planes.

 As part of a series which also includes Cities and Trains, this is an exciting and inspiring introduction to the world of airports and air travel for very young children.